 One day after class, Professor Simon spoke with me after the other students had gone.
 She matter-of-factly but sensitively told me that she noticed I had trouble speaking in class and proposed a solution to boost my class participation grade.
 She invited me to email her after class with my thoughts and impressions about the readings, and to include anything I had wanted to say during discussion but was unable to.
 I greatly appreciated this alternative and returned to my dorm room and composed an email to her that very night.

 It was amazing to me how quickly and easily the thoughts flowed onto the screen, and I realized that I had a lot of insights and original ideas when I was alone, free from the pressure of the classroom environment.
 I developed the habit of composing a thoughtful email after each class, which Professor Simon would carefully read and respond to with some ideas of her own.
 The exchange of ideas and dialogue was rewarding, and it made me realize that I had a lot to contribute, even if I wasn’t the biggest talker or the fastest debater.

 Professor Simon was unique among my professors, since she was the only one who didn’t regard my lack of participation as a flaw or a sign that I was uninterested or had nothing to say.
 She had the sensitivity to recognize that I was a diligent student with plenty of ideas and insights who simply had difficulty speaking in front of a classroom full of competitive, outspoken students.

-How Teachers Can Make Participation More Comfortable for Introverts
+How to Make Participation More Comfortable for Introverts